Sequential Circuits/SCI Multi-Trak Page

 Since both the Max and the Multi-Trak used a 27128, which is almost exactly the same pinout as a 27C256, doubling the amount of available code space is not difficult.
 The Multi-Trak makes it even easier, as the third decoded chip select from the combo chip is unused and available.

 To perform the mod, you need to replace the 27128 with a 27C256 EPROM, and connect two pins on that EPROM to points in the circuit that do not route to the EPROM socket.
 The easiest way to do this is to use a second IC socket, with two pins bent out, plugged into the SCI IC socket for the EPROM.
 One of the bent-out pins connects to A15 at the Z80.
 The other one connects to an OR of the original EPROM chip select and the spare decoded chip select.
 Both of these signals come from the Combo chip.
 To OR the two signals into one, I use two schottky diodes and a 1K pullup resistor.
-I made a small pc bd that holds the two diodes and resistor for a neater job.
+I used a small pc bd that holds the two diodes and resistor for a neater job.
 I attached this board to the top of the Z80 with double-stick foam.
 Here is how the mod looks with the extra socket and the little pc bd in place: (the green wires are an SCI factory mod that many units have)

 Here is a document that explains the new code features and how to use them.